cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Bostrom: How to start and navigate step by step

-This is first of the many articles that I am planning to publish as I expore the cyb.ai.
 Initially it might seem complex but as you dwell into it there is lot of fun exploring the whole process one by one.
 Of course even I have just started it and there is a lot for me to discover.
 Saying that if you are a first time cyb.ai, start with the below:

 1. Buy BOOT on osmosis dex (OSMO is not available on any CEX, only ATOM is available on CEX.
 Transfer ATOM and convert it to BOOT on OSMO). https://app.osmosis.zone/?from=OSMO&to=BOOT